+AREAS W, X, Y, Z - PRE-1973 DISTURBANCE.

+AREA Z - PRE-1973 DISTURBANCE AND RELEASED FROM THE PERMIT

+AREAS T, U - UNAFFECTED AND RELEASED FROM THE PERMIT

-AREAS W, Y, Y, Z - PRE 1973 DISTURBANCE.
-AREAS T, U, V - UNAFFECTED LANDS.
-AREAS B, D, H - MINING COMPLETED.
+AREA, V - UNAFFECTED LANDS.

+AREAS B, D, H - MINING COMPLETED AND RELEASED FROM THE PERMIT.

 AREAS C, I - MINING COMPLETED 12/31/87.
-AREA F PHASE I - 1987 THROUGH 1992.
-AREA J PHASE I - 1987 THROUGH 1992.
-AREA E PHASE I - 1988 THROUGH 1993.
-AREA F PHASE II - 1992 THROUGH 1997.
-AREA J PHASE II - 1992 THROUGH 1997.
-AREA E PHASE II - 1993 THROUGH 1998.
-AREAS 3, 4 - 1993 THROUGH 1998.
-AREA A - 1997 THROUGH 2002.
-AREA 5 - 2002 THROUGH 2007.
-AREA G PHASE I - 2007 THROUGH 2012.
-AREA G PHASE II - 2012 THROUGH 2017.
-AREA G PHASE III - 2017 THROUGH 2022.
+AND RELEASED FROM THE PERMIT

+AREA F PHASE I 1987 THROUGH 1992 MINING COMPLETED AND USED FOR SILT

+STORAGE

+AREA J PHASE I 1987 THROUGH 1992.
+MINING COMPLETED AND RELEASED FROM THE PERMIT

+AREA E PHASE I 1988 THROUGH 19932024

+AREA F PHASE II 1992 THROUGH 1997.

+AREA J PHASE II 1992 THROUGH 1997.

+AREA E PHASE II 1993 THROUGH 1998.

+AREA A - 1997 THROUGH 2002.MINING COMPLETED AND RELEASED FROM THE PERMIT

+AREA 5 - 2002 THROUGH 2007MINING 2022-2024 AS PART OF AREA E

+AREA G PHASE I 2007 THROUGH 2012- MINING COMPLETED

-ADDENDUM - EXHIBIT D - THE MINING PLAN Response to the CMLRD letter of adequacy of 15 October 1987
+ADDENDUM - EXHIBIT D - THE MINING PLAN

+Response to the CMLRD letter of adequacy of 15 October 1987

-Backfilling of the Area 1 pond is dependent upon reject materials from the wash plant and other inert, non-toxic fill for which a rate cannot be determined.
+1. Backfilling of the Area 1 pond is dependent upon reject materials from the wash plant and other inert, non-toxic fill for which a rate cannot be determined.
 However, due to the length of the project and relatively small size of the pond, backfilling is assured within the periods provided for the life of the mining and reclamation timetables.
+Note: For this 2022 Amendment, Area 1 has all been backfilled except for a small stormwater pond which will remain.

-This area is included in the revised warranty calculations under the 10/15/87 addendum to Exhibit L, and is scheduled for alternate reclamation as detailed under the 10/15/87 addendum to Exhibit E.
+This Area is included in the revised warranty calculations under the 10/15/87 addendum to Exhibit L. and is scheduled for alternate reclamation as detailed under the 10/15/87 addendum to Exhibit E.

 It should be noted that it is in the operator's interest to expedite the completion of backfilling of this area in order to facilitate relocation of the Home Office Mine office buildings.
 A proper technical revision will be provided to the CMLRD for approval prior to such relocation of structures.
-Such a relocation is consistent with the targeted end-use of this area as industrial in intent.
+Such a relocation is consistent with the targeted end-use of this area s industrial intent.